In this article

 Step 1.
 Acquire the right addresses

 Collecting real opted-in subscriber addresses is the first step in list hygiene.
 This is critical.
 Beware of quick list growth methods like purchased lists.
 There is no such thing as a targeted or opted-in purchased list.
 Subscribers should be given the opportunity to opt-in to your email program.
-Take a deeper dive by reviewing our post: The Right Way to Subscribe.
+Take a deeper dive by reviewing our blog: The Right Way to Subscribe.

 Step 2.
 Suppress opt-outs and hard bounces